Learn / Guides / Heatmaps guide

 How to create a heatmap (for free)

-A heatmap is a color-coded data visualization, usually with a color scale gradient from blue (cold) to red (hot).
-You can create a data heatmap with spreadsheet tools like Excel, or generate a website heatmap using a free heat mapping tool like Hotjar.
+A heatmap (or heat map) is a color-coded data visualization, usually with a color scale gradient from blue (cold) to red (hot).
+You can create a data heatmap with spreadsheet tools like Excel, or generate a website heatmap using a free heatmap tool like Hotjar.

 In this tutorial, we show you how to use Hotjar to create heatmaps that help you understand how people use your website—what they click on or ignore, and what frustrates them—so you can optimize for improved conversions, user experience (UX), and the metrics that matter to your business.

-Sign up for a free Hotjar account, add the tracking code to your site, and start using heatmaps today.
+Sign up for a free Hotjar account, add the tracking code to your website, and start using our free heatmap software today.

 How to create a free website heatmap using Hotjar